ENSpunks/Causal-Relativity-Public-/README.md

 #### **Causal Relativity Postulates**:

 1. Laws of physics are the same every where in space.
-2. Mass, light, and gravity are causally unified relative to its own frame of reference.
+2. Mass, light, and gravity are causally unified relative to its own frame of reference and causally interacts with itself in space.
-3. Mass, light, and gravity are causally unified relative to other frames of reference.
+3. Mass, light, and gravity are causally unified relative to, and interacts with, other frames of reference of mass, light, and gravity, in space.

 ---